Northern line: Recent developments

 The Northern line was originally scheduled to switch to automatic train operation in 2012, using the same SelTrac S40 system as used since 2009 on the Jubilee line and for a number of years on the Docklands Light Railway.
 Originally the work was to follow on from the Jubilee line so as to benefit from the experience of installing it there, but that project was not completed until spring 2011.
 Work on the Northern line was contracted to be completed before the 2012 Olympics.
 It was then undertaken in-house, and TfL predicted the upgrade would be complete by the end of 2014.
 The first section of the line (West Finchley to High Barnet) was transferred to the new signalling system on 26 February 2013 and the line became fully automated on 1 June 2014, with the Chalk Farm to Edgware via Golders Green section being the last part of the line to switch to ATO.

-Since the mid-autumn of 2016, a 24-hour "Night Tube" service has run on Friday and Saturday nights from Edgware and High Barnet to Morden via the Charing Cross branch; service is suspended on the Bank branch during these times.
+Since mid-autumn 2016, a 24-hour "Night Tube" service has run on Friday and Saturday nights from Edgware and High Barnet to Morden via the Charing Cross branch; service is suspended on the Bank branch during these times.
 Trains run every eight minutes between Morden and Camden Town and up to every 16 minutes on the Edgware and High Barnet branches.
 Labour disputes delayed the planned start date of September 2015.

 In January 2018, Transport for London announced that it would double the period during which it runs peak evening services in the central London section to tackle overcrowding.
 There would now be 24 trains per hour on both central London branches and the northern branches, as well as 30 trains per hour on the Kennington to Morden section between 5 pm and 7 pm.